Welcome to Bickerton Holy Trinity Church of England Primary School.

 Safeguarding Children Update

 The staff and governors are always evaluating our practice here at school to ensure that systems are in place to enable us to keep every one of our children completely safe.
-A letter has been sent home on Tuesday, 9th February 2016 to remind and update you about some of these.
+A letter to remind and update parents about some of these was sent home on the 9th February 2016.
 The letter contains important information about E-Safety, Car Parking, Coming into School, Birthday Cake and Sweets and Education Welfare Officer (EWO).
 A downloadable version of the letter can be found below.

 Safeguarding Children in School Update.d[...]